IRS Determination Letter 501(c)(3)

 Please read the content below to determine whether or not your organization qualifies for support.

-In general, we will review proposals in the $5,000 - $20,000 range depending on the potential impact of the grant, the status of our budget and the worthiness of competing proposals being evaluated.
+In general, we will review proposals in the $5,000 - $20,000 range depending on the potential impact of the grant, and the status of our budget.

 Grants are limited to charitable organizations, which at a minimum meet the following criteria: